bhavikr2/imitator/CONTRIBUTING.md

 ## 📜 License

-By contributing to LogAndLearn, you agree that your contributions will be licensed under the MIT License.
+By contributing to Imitator, you agree that your contributions will be licensed under the MIT License.

 ## 🙏 Thank You

-Thank you for considering contributing to LogAndLearn!
+Thank you for considering contributing to Imitator!
 Your contributions help make this project better for everyone.